MetPX/wmo_mesh/README.rst

   - for example, a raspberry pi.

-    - install base raspbian from img ( 2018-11-13-raspbian-stretch-lite.img )
+    - install base Raspbian from img ( 2018-11-13-raspbian-stretch-lite.img )

     # raspi-config